 Today, with the accessibility of the internet and the advent of the social networks, users are increasingly vulnerable to cyber-attacks.
-These attacks, or hackings, can take several forms and are made by different types of people each having particular intention.
+These attacks, or hackings, can take several forms and different people make them with each having a particular intention.
 However, there are several tips and tricks to protect ourselves from this type of threat.

 Who are the Hackers?

 The word hacker was established in 1959 with the arrival of the first computer at MIT, the IBM 704.
 Indeed, this computer has attracted students’ interest who did not hesitate to “hack” it to discover even the smallest nooks of the system without worrying about IMB’s use protocols.
 Then, their intrusion was called “hacking” – meaning the diversion from the usual use of a machine.

 It’s important to break the stereotype that all hackers are bad.